ruiying-ocean/Abil/README.md

+# Abil.py
-# ABIL (Aquatic Biogeochemical Interpolation Library)
+## (Aquatic Biogeochemical Interpolation Library)

 ## Overview

-ABIL provides functions to tune, predict, and post-process distributions of biogeochemical observations using Python scikit-learn and MAPIE.
+Abil.py provides functions to tune, predict, and post-process distributions of biogeochemical observations using Python scikit-learn and MAPIE.
 The library is optimized to interpolate many predictions in parallel and is thus particularly suited for distribution models of species, genes and transcripts.

 Current support (v0.08):